USNavalResearchLaboratory/TrackerComponentLibrary/README.md

-**Tracker Component Library Release 2.0, August 2016** Moved to an afficial NRL GitHub site February 2017 https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary
+**Tracker Component Library Release 2.0, August 2016**

+Moved to an official NRL GitHub site February 2017 https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary

 These are the release notes for the second release of the Tracker Component